mozzarellaV8/agora-marketplace/AgAssociationRules-04-04u.md

 8 {f=USA,c=Opioids-Fentanyl}        0.003938790
 ```

-Cannabis Edibles and Hydrocodone occur just about as frequently as each other from the USA.
+Cannabis-Edibles and Hydrocodone occur just about as frequently as each other, from the USA.

 ```{R}
 inspect(tail(a4items, 8))